CommunicationSchool Newsletter

 This picture conveys all of the feels in significantly fewer words.
 The hyperlink assigns automatic believability: the stat is backed by research.
 The bolded words highlight the author’s call to action.
 The section break is easy on the eyes.

-Most of us read updates on our phones, while on the go.
-People spend an average of 10 seconds reading an email — this means you have to create impact in order to meet people where they are.
+Most of us read updates on our phones, on the go.
+People spend an average of 10 seconds reading an email—this means you have to create impact quickly in order to meet people where they are.

 Cull it down and preserve what’s most important.
 It’s the Marie Kondo way!
-Here’s a spring template pre-formatted for your next update, and totally uncluttered 🧹.
+Here’s a spring template pre-formatted for your next (uncluttered) update! 🧹

 Subscribe to Smore Blog